Rudmania grahami: Taxonomic history

 These exclusively eastern Pacific and Atlantic clades do not form a monophyletic group, but we will provisionally name all of these species ‘Felimida’.
 This is the most conservative choice, the choice that requires the fewest name changes and is the least disruptive pending further information and broader taxon sampling.

+Over a decade later, a study re-evaluated the genus Felimida through molecular phylogeny and morphological analysis.
+While it was known that Felimida is polyphyletic, molecular analysis conducted in De Oliveira et al. (2025) lead to the discovery of a clade within Felimida that necessitated its own genus, established therein Rudmania (J. P. G. Oliveira, Henryco, Ardila, Schrödl & Padula, 2025).
+Felimida grahami and Felimida paulomarcioi were determined to be the same species, and united as Rudmania grahami.
+Other species moved from Felimida to Rudmania include Rudmania atlantica, Rudmania fentoni, Rudmania krohni, Rudmania kpone, and Rudmania purpurea.

 Distribution

 This species was described from Jamaica.
 It has been reported from Colombia.

 Description

 The maximum recorded length is 20 mm.

 Habitat

 Minimum recorded depth is 1 m.
 Maximum recorded depth is 5 m.